Nicclassy/seatfinder/README.md

 # seatfinder

-Finds allocations matching given queries from a JSON file.
+Finds allocations that match queries from a JSON file.
 The JSON file must be named `config.json` as of now.
 No CLI/GUI exists yet.

 An example `config.json` is shown below: